vistalab-technion/cs236781/_assignments/01-hpc-servers.md

    also be active there.
 1. You can specify `bash` as the command to run in an interactive job to get a shell on one of the compute nodes.
+1. Jobs may be terminated after running for more than 24 hours due to policy.

 ## Running batch jobs